Why your sales team’s week ends every tuesday lunchtime

 Why your sales team’s week ends every Tuesday lunchtime

-Despite the notoriously long hours that most in sales post, the latest research suggests that they are only actively selling for just over a day and a half each week.
+Even working long hours – and despite the rapid rise of inside sales – the latest research suggests that they are only actively selling for just over a day and a half each week.

 Salesforce’ State of Sales research found that salespeople are only spending a third of their time doing what they do best – selling.